volodymyrhudyma/blog/content/blog/display-popup-on-browser-back-button-click.md

 ![Beforeunload Browser Compatibility](/img/screenshot-2021-04-17-at-12.00.54.png "Beforeunload Browser Compatibility")

-The solution with combining **preventDefault**, assigning string to **returnValue** and returning a string works in the majority of browsers.
+The solution with the combination **preventDefault**, assigning string to **returnValue** and returning a string works in most browsers.

-See the [Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event#browser_compatibility) section to learn what browsers require which code in the event handler to work.
+See the [Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event#browser_compatibility) section to find out which browsers require which code in the event handler to work.

-Also remember, that it is possible to disable browsers from listening to **beforeunload** event, with an extension or a native setting, like **dom.disable_beforeunload** in **about:config** in Firefox.
+Also remember that it is possible to prevent browsers from listening for the **beforeunload** event with an extension or native setting, such as **dom.disable_beforeunload** in **about:config** in Firefox.

-See [this section](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload#browser_compatibility) learn more about how the event behaves in different browsers.
+See [this section](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload#browser_compatibility) to learn more about how the event behaves in different browsers.

 ## Summary

-In this article, we learned how to display a confirmation dialogue when the user presses back button in the browser of reloads the page with the help of a **beforeunload** event.
+In this article, we learned how to display a confirmation dialogue when the user presses the back button in the browser or reloads the page using the **beforeunload** event.

 The **beforeunload** event is fired when the window, the document and its resources are about to be unloaded.

 It works fine in most browsers if you follow 3 simple rules in the event handler:

 * Call **preventDefault**
-* Assign string to the **returnValue**
+* Assign a string to the **returnValue**
 * Return a string from the event handler